Trauma Treatment

 How do you work with trauma?

 My unique approach to trauma treatment is an evidence-based 3-stage model based on adaptive information processing in the brain.
 In the first phase of therapy, we will work to establish a relationship of trust, safety and open communication.
-In the second, (re)processing, phase, I provide extensive EMDR therapy to release and reprocess your traumatic memories.
-The goal is to integrate traumatic events in conscious memory networks, such that trauma memories will not suddenly and inadvertently intrude onto your experience and/or overwhelm your emotional coping strategies.
-You will still be able to consciously and deliberately access traumatic memories but you will be amazed at how differently these impact your feelings and behavior.
+In the second, (re)processing, phase, I provide Internal Family Systems Therapy to connect with parts of the psyche that were burdened by the effects of trauma.
+The goal is re-connecting with aspects of the inner world that were cut off from awareness due to their overwhelming qualities such that restoration to their original (before trauma) qualities become a reality.
 In the final stage of treatment, we will work together to develop a sense of satisfaction in your daily life and to establish confidence in your future.
 In this phase, I will provide further skills and information to help your live with your past in an empowered way.
 This include individually-tailored relaxation techniques to enhance your resilience and inner peace in the face of life’s ongoing challenges.

 Beginning your recovery from trauma is just a phone call away!
 Call me today to schedule an initial consultation!